JWS Consulting is a division of Johnson Winter & Slattery providing commercial consulting services.

 Defending claims by investors in managed investment schemes, relating to its management of agricultural operations and associated dealings with the Responsible Entity of the schemes.

-"A real-world lawyer with a tactical brain who can give you both the black-letter law version and the commercial angle" and who "really comes through on the big and important matters."
+"A real-world lawyer with a tactical brain who can give you both the black-letter law version and the commercial angle"

-Mark's "very high legal abilities are coupled with his sensible, clever, commercial and tactical advice."
+Mark's "very high legal abilities are coupled with his sensible, clever, commercial and tactical advice"

-Listed as a recommended lawyer in Dispute Resolution law.
+Listed as a recommended lawyer in dispute resolution law

-LLB (Honours), University of Glasgow
+Bachelor of Laws (Hons), University of Glasgow